VeeShostak/Cpp11-FromControlStructuresToObjects8thEd-byTonyGaddis/ReadMe.txt

 It contains my solutions to some of the programming challenges I have done in the textbook after reading through each chapter.

+IDE: All programs are compiled using Microsoft Visual Studio 2013

 //================================================================================================
 Textbook: Starting Out with C++ from Control Structures to Objects (8th Edition) by Tony Gaddis